 Bringing some gifts back home is a wonderful way to remind yourself about the incredible places you have come across.
 And Cao Bang, with its cultural diversity and beautiful nature, offers you many souvenirs to consider:

-Hidden in the midst of Northern Vietnam's highlands, Cao Bang is still a novel name in the world’s tourist map.
-Though its facilities may not be as modern as Hanoi or Ho Chi Minh City, this mountainous province has picturesque sceneries and distinctive features that you can find nowhere else.
-We hope that our Cao Bang travel guide has given you the best ideas of what to do in Cao Bang and plan your unforgettable trip to Vietnam.
+Hidden in the midst of Northern Vietnam’s highlands, Cao Bang is still a novel name on the world’s tourist map.
+Though its facilities may not be as modern as those in Hanoi or Ho Chi Minh City, this mountainous province has picturesque scenery and distinctive features that you can find nowhere else.
+We hope that our Cao Bang travel guide has given you the best ideas of what to do in Cao Bang and helped you plan your unforgettable trip to Vietnam.